 Say the measurement out loud before you cut

 "One hundred thirty-two inches.
-In real terms, eleven feet even. "
+That's eleven feet even.
+Eleven feet even."

 Use the "add the header" rule for rough openings